CubeLander/sage-llm/docs/contributing/model/multimodal.md

 ### Handling prompt updates unrelated to multi-modal data

-[_get_prompt_updates][vllm.inputs.multimodal.processing.BaseMultiModalProcessor._get_prompt_updates] assumes that each application of prompt update corresponds to one multi-modal item.
-If the HF processor performs additional processing regardless of how many multi-modal items there are, you should override [_apply_hf_processor_tokens_only][vllm.inputs.multimodal.processing.BaseMultiModalProcessor._apply_hf_processor_tokens_only] so that the processed token inputs are consistent with the result of applying the HF processor on text inputs.
+[_get_prompt_updates][vllm.io.inputs.multimodal.processing.BaseMultiModalProcessor._get_prompt_updates] assumes that each application of prompt update corresponds to one multi-modal item.
+If the HF processor performs additional processing regardless of how many multi-modal items there are, you should override [_apply_hf_processor_tokens_only][vllm.io.inputs.multimodal.processing.BaseMultiModalProcessor._apply_hf_processor_tokens_only] so that the processed token inputs are consistent with the result of applying the HF processor on text inputs.
 This is because token inputs bypass the HF processor according to [our design](../../design/mm_processing.md).

 Examples: